-- key (mandatory) is the option's key that will be passed to the perl script, or can be used to specify the parameter's value from the command line - type (mandatory) defines the type of the parameter.
+- → key (mandatory) is the option's key that will be passed to the perl script, or can be used to specify the parameter's value from the command line - → type (mandatory) defines the type of the parameter.
 The following values are accepted: - → text for free text entry - → password for password fields - → booleanChoice for a boolean - → multipleChoice for offering a selection of predefined values

 Predefined values are specified with a value element with a mandatory key attribute and an optional option attribute that allows modifying the value of the option from the UI.
-The input field for each option attribute is only displayed if the parent tag contains an optionTitle attribute.

-- displayType (optional) allows specifying how to display a multipleChoice parameter by using one of: - → comboBox - → radioButton - → checkbox - → defaultValue (optional, default: empty) is the value used for the parameter when not specified - hide (optional, default: false) allows hiding a parameter from the web UI, which is useful when combining it with a default value - changeable (optional, default: true) allows making a parameter configurable only when creating the project but read-only for following analyses when set to true - → style (optional, default: empty) allows setting basic css for the attribute in the web UI - → required (optional, default: false) allows showing a red asterisk next to the field in the web UI to make it visibly required.
+- displayType (optional) allows specifying how to display a multipleChoice parameter by using one of: - → comboBox - → radioButton - → checkbox - defaultValue (optional, default: empty) is the value used for the parameter when not specified - → hide (optional, default: false) allows hiding a parameter from the web UI, which is useful when combining it with a default value - changeable (optional, default: true) allows making a parameter configurable only when creating the project but read-only for following analyses when set to true - → style (optional, default: empty) allows setting basic css for the attribute in the web UI - → required (optional, default: false) allows showing a red asterisk next to the field in the web UI to make it visibly required.
+Note that this is only a visual aid at the moment and cannot be used to force users to enter a value for the parameter.